FraunhoferIWES/foxes/docs/source/inputs.rst

+.. _inputs:

 Inputs
 ======

-Every *foxes* case needs at least the following two inputs from the user in order to be able to run: :ref:`Wind farm layouts` and :ref:`Ambient inflow states`.
+Every *foxes* case needs at least the following two inputs from the user in order to be able to run: :ref:`Wind farm layouts <inputs:wind-farm-layouts>` and :ref:`Ambient inflow states <inputs:ambient-inflow-states>`.

 Additionally, the applied models might need additional data, for example the power and thrust curves of the selected turbine types.
-See the :ref:`Models` Section for additional information on how to provide such inputs.
+See the :doc:`Models <models>` section for additional information on how to provide such inputs.

+.. _wind-farm-layouts:

 Wind farm layouts
 -----------------